-In the department Ground Vehicles, we investigate all aspects of vehicle aerodynamics including various ventilation concepts using both experimental and numerical methods in different working groups.
+In the department Ground Vehicles, we investigate all aspects of vehicle aerodynamics including various ventilation concepts using both experimental and numerical methods.

 In the C²A²S²E department, we develop numerical methods and processes for multidisciplinary simulation and make them available for applications in aircraft aerodynamics - from flight physics design to virtual certification.

-In the department Experimental Methods, we develop optical and acoustical field measurement techniques for the acquisition of fluid-mechanical and aero-acoustical quantities and applie them mainly in large industrial wind tunnels for aerodynamics.
+In the department of Experimental Methods, we develop optical and acoustical field measurement techniques for the acquisition of fluid-mechanical and aero-acoustical quantities and apply them mainly in large industrial wind tunnels and at in-flight testing for aerodynamics.